maplibre/awesome-maplibre/README.md

 - 📚[mapbox-gl-ogc-feature-collection](https://github.com/mkeller3/mapbox-gl-ogc-feature-collection) - A small package for requesting geojson from an OGC Feature API endpoint to serve tiles in MapBox/MapLibre.
 - 📚[maplibre-google-maps](https://github.com/traccar/maplibre-google-maps) - A library for integrating Google Maps as raster layers into MapLibre GL JS.
 It uses the new Google Map Tiles API.
 - 🕶️[ol-maplibre-layer](https://github.com/geoblocks/ol-maplibre-layer) - Render a MapLibre GL JS map as an [OpenLayers](https://openlayers.org/) layer.
-- 🕶️📚[PMTiles for MapLibre](https://github.com/protomaps/PMTiles/tree/main/js) - A library that uses addProtocol to read [PMTiles](https://github.com/protomaps/PMTiles), a single-file format for hosting tilesets without a server or API, just S3 or other storage providers.
+- 🕶️📚[PMTiles for MapLibre](https://github.com/protomaps/PMTiles/tree/main/js) - A library that uses addProtocol to read PMTIles. a single-file format for hosting tilesets without a server or API, just S3 or other storage providers.

 ## Utility Libraries